 These application forms assist corporations and other reporters to meet their obligations under the

-National Greenhouse and Energy Reporting Act 2007 (NGER Act) and the safeguard mechanism.
+National Greenhouse and Energy Reporting Act 2007 (NGER Act) and the

 Each form provides background information on the administrative process it applies to and basic instructions for its use.
 More information may be provided in a guide, where necessary.